Cancer Proteomics Core

 The Core allows investigators to use the most cost-effective, state-of-the-art proteomics strategies for extracting the most relevant information for each project.
 It provides assistance in study design, experimental execution, data analysis, and systems biology, while also serving as a forum for education, scientific interactions, and cross-fertilization in proteomics and metabolomics.

-- NEW - High multiplex, high sensitivity aptamer-based SOMAscan-1310 protein biomarker discovery
+- High multiplex, high sensitivity aptamer-based SOMAscan-1310 protein biomarker discovery

 - Protein sample preparation and digestion

 - Protein and peptide profiling of bodily fluids and tissue or cell extracts

 - Multidimensional protein and peptide fractionation by µLC

 - Protein identification by µLC/MS/MS